Ars-Digitale/java-21-study-guide/docs/module-08/io-streams.md

 }
 ```

+> [!NOTE]
-> **Note:** Low-level streams are rarely used alone in real applications due to poor performance and limited features.
+> Low-level streams are rarely used alone in real applications due to poor performance and limited features.

 ### 3.3 High-Level Streams (Filter / Processing Streams)